sumeetgajjar/CS7610-F20/lab1/README.md

 there are no messages left for multicast.

-There are 2 ways to run the containers.
+#### There are 2 ways to run the containers.
 1. Use `test_multicast.py` to run the various test cases (**Recommended and requires python3**) <br/>
-It is a python script which uses `unittest` python framework to test various multicasting and snapshotting scenarios. <br/>
+It is a python script which uses `unittest` framework to test various multicasting and snapshotting scenarios. <br/>
-All the test cases are present under the `MulticastSuite`.
+All the test cases are present under the `MulticastSuite` test suite.
     - Before running a test case, `MulticastSuite.setUp()` method is invoked by the unittest framework.
-    Inside this method all the containers with name prefix `sumeet-g*` are stopped and then removed.
+    Inside this method all the containers with name prefix `sumeet-g*` are stopped (`docker stop`) and then removed (`docker rm`).

     - After running a test case, `MulticastSuite.tearDown()` method is invoked by the unittest framework.
     Inside this method all the containers with name prefix `sumeet-g*` are stopped.
 The containers are not removed purposefully so that their logs can be accessed in case of a failure.

     - **AssertCondition:** Once all messages are delivered to the processes, all the tests assert on the delivery order of messages for each process.
-    The delivery order should be the same for all the processes, if not the assertion throws an exception and hence the test case fails.
+The delivery order should be the same for all the processes, if not, the assertion throws an exception and the test case fails.

     ##### Test Cases
     - mutlicast test cases